Simon-Brandt/MarkdownTools/README.md

 <!-- </include> -->
 ```

-The former two versions include a file, the latter two the command's output (`STDOUT` and `STDERR`).
+The former two versions include a file, the latter three the command's output (`STDOUT` and `STDERR`).
 The second and fourth form put the output in a fenced code block and add a language identifier.
+The fifth version is special, in so far as it is designed to be used for Markdown inclusion.
+The command is expected to produce valid Markdown, which is then included as normal content, while updating all hyperlinks to correctly point to the referenced sections or files.

 Then, run `include_file.sh` on your Markdown file, which will include the file or command output between these two HTML tags.
 The inclusion is always in-place, so the command simply is: